dunglq3110/draw-final/README.md

 ## Reference

-This project was inspired by and references the [PaperGraper](https://github.com/w00dn/papergrapher/).
+This project was inspired by and referenced the [PaperGraper](https://github.com/w00dn/papergrapher/).

 ## Technologies Used